Balearic Catalan

-Balearic (balear /ca-ES-IB/) is the group of dialects of Catalan spoken in the Balearic Islands: mallorquí in Mallorca, eivissenc in Ibiza and menorquí in Menorca.
+Balearic (balear) (Note: Pronunciation: /ca-ES-IB/) is the group of dialects of Catalan spoken in the Balearic Islands: mallorquí in Mallorca, eivissenc in Ibiza and menorquí in Menorca.

 At the 2011 census, 861,232 respondents in the Balearic Islands claimed to be able to understand either Balearic or mainland Catalan, compared to 111,912 respondents who could not; proportions were similar on each of the islands.

 Dialects

 The dialects spoken in the Balearic Islands are mallorquí, spoken on Mallorca; menorquí, on Menorca; and eivissenc, on Ibiza and Formentera.

 Features

 Distinctive features of Catalan in the Balearic Islands differ according to the specific variant being spoken (Mallorcan, Menorcan, or Ibizan).